cis3296f22/001-connect4group2/README.md

 ----------------------------------------------------------------------------------------------------
 # 🎮 How to play

+- Players must alternate turns, and only one coin can be dropped in each turn.
+- Players must connect 4 of the same colored coin in a row to win.
+- Only one piece is played at a time.
+- On your turn, drop one of your colored discs into any of the seven slots.
+- The game ends when there is a 4-in-a-row or a stalemate.

 # 🔥 How to contribute
 - Your contributions are always welcome and appreciated.
 - Follow this project board to know the latest status of the project: [Board Link](https://github.com/orgs/cis3296f22/projects/94/views/1)